 Asst.
 Professor/ History, Bemidji State University

-I teach Environmental, US, and World History at Bemidji State University and write OER textbooks that you can fins in the Open Textbook Library.
-I was the inaugural Director of BSU's Equity Certificate Program.
-This year I am coordinating BSU's exploration of zero-textbook-cost programs...
+I taught Environmental, US, and World History at Bemidji State University (this will be my sixth and final year due to university budget crisis) and write OER textbooks that you can find in the Open Textbook Library.
+I was the inaugural Director of BSU's Equity Certificate Program...
 Read More →

 Associate Professor of Social Work, Metropolitan State University